jwbuurlage/jwbuurlage.github.io/content/blog/ctp-yoneda.md

 To prove this, we stated and proved the Yoneda lemma -- which is an important result in its own right.
 It shows that for an arbitrary set-valued functor, there is a bijection between elements of the set \\(F a\\) and natural transformations from \\(h^a\\) to \\(F\\),

-All functors in Haskell are set-valued, since that is our category of interest.
-We first show two simple applications of Yoneda's lemma in mathematics, and next we see some initial applications of the Yoneda lemma to Haskell.
-In later parts we will see more advanced uses.
+All functors in programming are set-valued, since types can be viewed as set.
+We first show two simple applications of Yoneda's lemma in mathematics, and next we see some initial applications of the Yoneda lemma to programming.

 ## Examples of applications